syncfusion/blazor-docs/src/notifications/toast/getting-started.md

 ## Importing Syncfusion Blazor component in the application

-* Install `Syncfusion.Blazor` NuGet package to the application by using the `NuGet Package Manager`.
+* Install `Syncfusion.Blazor.Notifications` NuGet package to the application by using the `NuGet Package Manager`.

 > Please ensure to check the `Include prerelease` option for our Beta release.